sveltejs/rfcs/0000-return-directive.md

 It's just `if(condition) return;`

-The only difference is that if `condition` is truthy, then processing of all following attributes stops(instead of code) and all (except duplicated) previous attributes and directives are applied to the tag.
+The only difference is that if `condition` is truthy, then processing of all following attributes stops and all (except duplicated) previous attributes and directives are applied to the tag.

 > How do different libraries or frameworks implement this feature?